This Day In Writing History

 The original, unaltered Grimms' Fairy Tales are still published, and parents who buy the book for their children are quite shocked by the content, as are other readers who remember the Disneyfied versions of such famous stories as Little Red Riding Hood, Cinderella, and Snow White and the Seven Dwarfs.
 As in all the Grimms' original stories, the endings are different, and the villains are often tortured horribly and / or put to death.

-Little Red Riding Hood and her grandmother are saved when a huntsman cuts open the wolf's stomach.
+Little Red Riding Hood (her original name was Little Red-Cap) and her grandmother are saved when a huntsman cuts open the wolf's stomach.
 He later skins the dead wolf and keeps the skin as a souvenir.
 In Cinderella, (Cinderella was her nickname; her real name was Ashputtel) the nasty stepsisters mutilate their feet to try and fit into the glass slipper.
 Later, they get their eyes pecked out by doves as punishment for their cruelty and vanity.
 In Snow White and the Seven Dwarfs, after Snow White is saved by her Prince, she marries him, and the Wicked Queen is lured to their wedding - where she is forced to wear hot iron shoes and dance until she dies.

 Despite their dark and sometimes gruesome nature, the Grimms' Fairy Tales remain an all-time classic work of literature, inspiring generations of writers.